codegiovanni/Matrix_code_rain/README.md

 # Matric_code_rain
-Matrix code rain using python with pygame
+Matrix code rain using Python with Pygame